walkerRnD/codebuff/musings.knowledge.md

 Problems
 - Should indicate if diff is still generating somehow...
+    - send to client the file changes still planned.
+Wait for them before allowing user input?
 - Improve speed by prompting it to rely more on diffs instead of reproducing the whole file [x] Prompt engineer it to automatically make knowledge changes when you correct it [x] it's doing a poor job loading all the relevant files into context.
 Need to add more explicity steps for this.